JetBrains/kotlin-web-site/pages/docs/reference/migrating-multiplatform-project-to-14.md

 Gradle module metadata provides rich publishing and dependency resolution features that are used in Kotlin Multiplatform Projects.
 In Gradle 6.0 and above, module metadata is used in dependency resolution and included in publications by default.
 Thus, once you update to Gradle 6.0, you can remove `enableFeaturePreview("GRADLE_METADATA")` from the project’s `settings.gradle` file.

-If the library was published with metadata you only have to specify a dependency on it once in the shared source set, instead of having to specify dependencies on different variants of the same library in the shared and platform-specific source sets where it is used.
+If you use libraries published with metadata, you only have to specify dependencies on them only once in the shared source set, as opposed to specifying dependencies on different variants of the same library in the shared and platform-specific source sets prior to 1.4.0.

-Starting from 1.4, you also no longer need to declare a dependency on `stdlib` in each source set manually – it [will now be added by default](https://blog.jetbrains.com/kotlin/2020/07/kotlin-1-4-rc-released/#stdlib-default).
+Starting from 1.4.0, you also no longer need to declare a dependency on `stdlib` in each source set manually – it [will now be added by default](mpp-add-dependencies.html#dependency-on-the-standard-library).
 The version of the automatically added standard library will be the same as the version of the Kotlin Gradle plugin, since they have the same versioning.

 With these features, you can make your Gradle build file much more concise and easy to read: